The Last Sacrifice: The End of the Silver Millennium

 Her mother had died birthing her.
 It was a strange occurrence among the citizens of the Silver Millennium for a woman to die for her child, even more strange for a senshi to die in a way that her queen could not prevent.
 And yet the Queen of Uranus, always seen as a slender, frail woman, had lost far too much blood for a tiny child that resembled her almost exactly.
 All of the Queens had been present for her birth, as was common when an heir was due, but her father had not been in Miranda Castle that day.
 He had not been able to say goodbye to his wife, and he could never look at his daughter without resenting her for that.
 The poor child, passed into the care of nursemaids and tutors, was granted a name that indicated her place in her father's eyes.
 Haruka.
 Distant.
 Born a queen, the laws of the Silver Millennium would not let her receive her crown until she could become Sailor Uranus, so she lived a sheltered and lonely life as the only princess of Uranus.

-The King of Uranus looked up from the near endless stream of reports vying for attention in the air above his desk, moving most of them to the side with a wave of his hand as one of his oldest and dearest friends entered his private study.
+The King of Uranus looked up from the near endless stream of reports vying for attention in the air above his desk, moving most of them to the side with a wave of his hand as one of his oldest and dearest friends, as well as former queen, entered his private study.
 Only a woman could be a Sailor Senshi, one of the powerful protectors of the Solar System and the Queen, so only a Queen could truly rule her people.
-The Queen of Pluto, though she held no rank in the Uranian court, was still Koshu's superior, and none of his servants would dare prevent her from entering his study.
+The Queen of Pluto, though she held no official rank in the Uranian court, was still Koshu's superior as a noble woman of the Silver Millennium, and none of his servants or guards would dare prevent her from entering his study.

 "Pluto Setsuna, to what do I owe this pleasure?"
 He stood and gave a shallow bow, indicating that her station was slightly above his.
-"A visit from the Queen of Pluto is not light matter."
+It would not do to cross such a powerful woman.
+"A visit from the Queen of Pluto is not a matter to be taken lightly, especially here."

-"It most certainly is not," the senshi replied, a small smile taking the sting out of her words.
+"It most certainly is not," the senshi replied, a small smile taking any unintentional sting out of her soft words.
 "We have been friends since I introduced you to Kazeko years ago, and I have come for a number of reasons."

-Koshu clapped his hands, calling for servants to bring refreshments as he and the Queen settled themselves before a simple table.
+Koshu clapped his hands, calling for servants to bring refreshments as he and the Queen settled themselves on cushions before a simple table, leaving his desk and the trappings of his station behind.
 "Please, tell me why you have come."
 The servant poured tea for both of them before leaving the pair alone.

 "Koshu, your daughter is yours to raise as you wish, but the other queens and I are worried that she is not receiving the proper education to become Sailor Uranus."